How to Paint Bathroom Cabinets for an Easy Vanity Upgrade

 - Paint tray and stir sticks

-Before you paint, remove the cabinet doors and drawers from the vanity and uninstall the hardware.
+Start by removing the cabinet doors and drawers from the vanity and uninstalling the hardware.
 You never want to paint over hardware, such as hinges and handles, because it will affect the way the cabinet functions.
 If your hinges and hardware have been previously painted, you can contact a paint shop and ask to have them restored.

 Make a map of how the doors and drawers go together in the vanity, carefully labeling each piece with its position for easy reassembly.
 Use a cordless drill or screwdriver to remove hinges and hardware.
 If your cabinets have adjustable shelves, be sure to remove those—and the hardware that supports them—from the cabinets.

 Before painting bathroom cabinets, clean the faces of cabinet boxes and drawers and both sides of doors and shelves with a product that removes dirt and grease, such as trisodium phosphate (TSP).
 Follow the manufacturer's instructions on the packaging, mixing water and TSP in a bucket as directed.
 Wear protective goggles and rubber gloves.
 Apply the TSP-water mixture with a sponge to clean.
 Once the cabinets are clean and dry, use a putty knife to fill any nicks or dents with spackling compound or wood filler; let dry.

 Sand the surface with 120- to 220-grit sandpaper to dull the surface and smooth down any imperfections.
 To sand all the contours of paneled doors, try using a contoured sander, a small sponge wrapped with sandpaper, or a commercial sanding sponge.
 Use a tack cloth or damp rag to remove dust after sanding.